evadne/wp-e-commerce/trunk/readme.txt

 == Changelog ==

 = 3.7.6.7 =
-* Edit Coupons Fixed and new Category Conditions added to the mix
-* Checkout Options for drop-down boxes, radio buttons Fixed
 * Added back the hourly Cron Job for clearing the Claimed Stock
 * Stripslahses added to transaction results message and Order Notes (removes the / in front of ' and ")
 * Dashboard widget does not include sales that have been canceled by Paypal Pro